illumine/disk-benchmark/README.md

-# disk-benchmark
+# Illumine IT disk-benchmark
-A Benchmark and Simulation program to test Hard Drives, SSD Drives, HBAs, RAID Adapters &amp; Storage Controllers
+A very light Benchmark and Simulation console program to test Hard Drives, SSD Drives, SAN Disks, HBAs, RAID Adapters &amp; Storage Controllers

-Works for any Linux, POSIX or even MS DOs or Windows system as long as there is a C compiler!
+Works for any Linux, POSIX or even MS DOS or Windows system as long as there is a C compiler!

 With a single command line tool, you can evaluate the disk performance of you application scenario!